OpenStickCommunity/Hardware/README.md

 # Copyright

-All copyrights are retained by the original author(s) unless the copyright is explicity transferred to the Open Stick Community.
+All copyrights are retained by the original author(s) unless the copyright is explicitly transferred to the Open Stick Community.

 # Licensing